FB Beryl: Design

 The standard lower handguard features an angled rib pattern designed to enhance gripping by the support hand.
 The rear of the handguard features two molded notches that enable the 40 mm wz.
 1974 grenade launcher to be mounted under the barrel (early versions of the wz.
 1996 lacked these notches, fitted instead with handguards with lateral grooves).
 Some Beryl handguards are equipped with short Picatinny rails and an integral vertical foregrip.

 The Beryl's sighting system is very similar to the setup used on the Tantal, it does however differ with the addition of twin cuts made into the sides of rear sight base that are used to fasten a bracket for mounting the following optical sights: the passive PCS-6 night sight, a CK-3 reflex optical collimator (red dot sight), LKA-4 telescopic sight and CWL-1 scope with integrated laser rangefinder.
 However, the most used additional sight for Beryl is EOTech 552 holographic weapon sight and PCS-5M passive night sight.
 PCS-6 and CWL-1 are introduced in small number.

 The weapon's unique magazine is molded from plastic and is not interchangeable with magazines from the kbk wz.
 1988 Tantal.

-The Beryl has a long, trapezoid-shaped selector switch, similar to those found on the AK-47 or almost all of the AK series.
+The Beryl has a long, trapezoid-shaped safety switch, similar to those found on the AK-47 or almost all of the AK series, but unlike the archetype, it does not act as a fire selector (its function is performed by a separate switch on the other side of the receiver).

 The Beryl fires 5.56×45mm ammunition with a steel-core standard round, a tracer cartridge and a training slug, which are produced by Zakłady Metalowe Mesko in the town of Skarżysko-Kamienna.

 Standard equipment shipped with the rifle includes: three spare magazines, four 15-round stripper clips, a stripper clip guide, bayonet, cleaning kit, lubricant bottle, cleaning rod (two-piece, stored in the cleaning kit pouch), sling, a magazine pouch and bipod.
 The rifle can also be fitted with a mounting system for optical sights and a blank-firing adaptor.